Someone is Sick: Now What?

 Kim has seen even worse.
 One of his clients had owners asking if they could shut off the ventilation to a sick person’s unit.

 Thankfully, most owners don’t go this far, limiting their pushiness to demands for information.
 Managers and boards must balance a community’s right to know about an infection risk against an ill owner’s right to privacy.

 To avoid confusion, managers should make sure their boards understand that the applicable privacy rights don’t stem from the Health Insurance Portability and Accountability Act (HIPAA).
 “HIPAA doesn’t apply to associations,” Kim says, “but there are still common law privacy rights.”
 And those rights generally tip the balance in favor of protecting the inflicted owner.

-“I tell my boards in condo associations that they don’t necessarily have the duty to inform the owners that there’s been a positive test, but that it’s probably the best idea,” Horan says.
+“I tell my boards in condo associations that they don’t necessarily have the duty to inform the owners that there’s been a positive test, but that it’s probably the best idea,” Biletnikoff says.
 “It depends on how active the community is, what kinds of amenities you have, etc. The more closely the residents gather, the greater the duty.”

 No matter how great the duty, though, she advises against sharing too much information.
 “We don’t recommend giving out names or floors.
 There should be no identifying information unless the owner agrees in writing.”